zachj1582/vanillajs-1-afternoon/Part1/README.md

 # Project Summary

-In this project, we will continue to work using vanilla Javascript to manipulate the DOM.
+In this project, we will practice vanilla Javascript DOM manipulation by creating a Tic Tac Toe game.

 ## Step 1